Proposals (Phase 1)

 have been replaced with new ones – r2 and i2.
 Please use only the

 new names in the proposal.
-The specifications of the old filters are
+The old filter specifications are

-longer be available, with the exception of special cases.
-Such cases
+longer be available, with the exception of special cases which must be

 before submitting a proposal using